 VI Form Tutors will still be available - by appointment - to offer help and advice wherever that is requested.
 Students are expected to keep in touch with their ex-tutor to facilitate this process.

-PQA students will need to submit their application before our internal UCAS deadline, so will need to be available to see their personal tutor and be mindful of dates for potential interviews, when planning their GAP Year.
+PQA students will need to submit their application before our internal UCAS deadlines (detailed in the Leavers Booklet), so will need to be available to see their personal tutor and be mindful of dates for potential interviews, when planning their GAP Year.
 It is important that they allow sufficient time for the application to be processed – 10 working days after ‘submission’.
-Any student who is struggling with his/her application is invited to an evening clinic of advice held on the school’s Open Evening.

 Please note that the School UCAS system closes down in the penultimate week of the Autumn term and processing of UCAS applications will not be possible after that date.

 Further information about the process is provided in the Summer Term of the Upper Sixth, along with details of the Post Results Clinic.